-In addition to his medical degree from the University of Michigan, Dr. Chaiyachati received his MPH from the Harvard School of Public Health as a Zuckerman Fellow at the Center for Public Leadership and MSPH in Health Policy from the University of Pennsylvania.
-He completed his internal medicine training within Yale's Primary Care Program and continued on as a Chief Resident.
+In addition to his medical degree from the University of Michigan, Dr. Chaiyachati received his Master of Public Health from the Harvard School of Public Health as a Zuckerman Fellow within the Center for Public Leadership and Master of Science in Health Policy from the University of Pennsylvania.
+He completed his internal medicine training within Yale’s Primary Care Program and continued on as a Chief Resident.
 He came to Penn as a Robert Wood Johnson Foundation Clinical Scholar before joining the faculty.